Research excellence prize

 Outstanding engagement prize

-This prize recognises postdoc involvement in public engagement activities including (but not limited to) outreach events, school visits, patient information, community consultation, the development of links with policy makers, commercial companies and / or stakeholders.
+This prize recognises postdoc involvement in public engagement activities including (but not limited to) outreach events, student recruitment events, school visits, patient information, community consultation and information.

 Exceptional support prize